googleapis/cloud-trace-nodejs/CONTRIBUTING.md

 # Contributing Guide

 The Stackdriver Trace Agent is written in TypeScript.
-This means that when testing changes in your own application, you will need to run `npm run compile` to invoke the TypeScript compiler to compile your changes to JavaScript.
+This means that when testing local changes to the Trace Agent, you will need to run `npm run compile` to invoke the TypeScript compiler to compile your changes to JavaScript.

-The command `npm run test` tests code the same way that our CI will test it.
+The command `npm test` tests code the same way that our CI will test it.
 This is a convenience command for a number of steps, which can run separately if needed:

 - `npm run check` checks the code for linting/formatting issues.
 - `npm run compile` compiles the code, checking for type errors.